11 Best Text To Music Apps of 2023

 Format: VST/AU/Standalone for Mac and PC

-AudioCipher is a MIDI generator that transforms words into melodies and chord progressions.
-AI generated music apps typically call for literal descriptions of music, but this VST lets you type in any kind of text.
+The goal with AudioCipher is to transform words into melodies and chord progressions as a source of inspiration.
+AI generated music apps focus on written descriptions of music, but this VST lets you type in any kind of text including names and other abstract ideas.

 Drag the MIDI output to your DAW and edit it in the piano roll until you arrive at something you like.
 Then choose your instruments and apply sound design to make it fully your own.
 In the end, the music you come up with will always stem from the words you chose at the beginning.